How to Wire a Duplex Receptacle: Step-by-Step Guide

 - Specialty Locations: A floor receptacle must have a specific cover assembly.
 An outlet inside wall, such as for a wall-mounted TV, requires a recessed box.
 For any electricity receptacle exposed to the elements, proper installation of weatherproof or wet location-rated receptacles is essential.

-- Unique Wiring and Designer Devices: An isolated ground receptacle (often orange) provides a separate grounding path for sensitive electronic equipment.
-A split-wired receptacle guide is needed for outlets where one half is switched.
-For high-end projects, designer series receptacles from manufacturers like Legrand or Leviton are specified.
-The popular decora outlets provide a more modern aesthetic than traditional duplex styles.
+- Unique Wiring and Designer Devices: An isolated ground receptacle provides a separate grounding path for sensitive electronic equipment; a split-wired receptacle can be used where one half is switched.
+For premium projects, designer series devices such as Decora-style receptacles from major manufacturers provide both function and aesthetics.

 A proper electrical outlet installation is more than just connecting wires; it’s about a deep understanding of the code, materials, and applications.
 From a simple 110 volt outlet (an older term for a 120V outlet) to a complex appliance connection, mastery is key.
-While an extension cord with multiple outlets is a temporary fix for a consumer, a professionally installed outlet on wall is the permanent, safe solution.
+While an extension cord with multiple outlets is a temporary consumer solution, a permanently installed outlet on wall is the safe, compliant alternative.
 The connection of a 120v plug to a well-installed receptacle is the final step in a process demanding expertise.

 Mastering these concepts, from the basic duplex outlet wiring diagram to the nuances of a dishwasher outlet, is what separates an apprentice from a journeyman.
 Before tackling your next project, ensure your knowledge is current.
 Master the fundamentals of residential wiring with our core competency courses.